y1ann1s/docker-zoneminder/README.md

 note: ffmpeg was added and path for it is /usr/bin/ffmpeg  if needed for configuration at options .

-For live view via the web UI to work, you need to edit config -> paths, and change:

-"/cgi-bin/nph-zms"     to     "/zm/cgi-bin/nph-zms"

 and if you change System=> "Authenticate user logins to ZoneMinder" you at this moment need to change "Method used to relay authentication information " to "None" if this not done you will be unable to see live view.
 This only recommended if you are using https to protect password(This relate to a misconfiguration or problem with this container still trying to find a better solutions).

 if timeline fail please check TimeZone at php.ini is the correct one for your server( default is America/New York).